Jackie Tyrrell: Club

 Tyrrell plays his club hurling and football with the famous James Stephens club.
 He has had much success at under-age levels, including championship medals at under-14, under-16, under-21 and junior.

 In 2003 Tyrrell won a county football championship medal following a 2–7 to 0–6 defeat of O'Loughlin Gaels.

 Tyrrell added a county hurling championship medal to his collection in 2004 following a 2–16 to 3–12 defeat of Young Ireland's.
 He later collected a Leinster title, although the one-point defeat of University College Dublin was in controversial circumstances.
 The James Stephens club subsequently qualified for the All-Ireland final with Athenry providing the opposition.
 A victory for "the village" gave Tyrrell an All-Ireland club medal.

-James Stephens retained the county championship in 2005, with Tyrrell winning a second hurling medal following a 1–18 to 2–12 defeat pf Ballyhale Shamrocks.
+James Stephens retained the county championship in 2005, with Tyrrell winning a second hurling medal following a 1–18 to 2–12 defeat of Ballyhale Shamrocks.
 He later picked up a second Leinster club medal following a second consecutive triumph over UCD.
 James Stephens were subsequently trounced by eventual winners Portumna in the All-Ireland semi-final.

 In 2008 Tyrrell won a second county football championship medal following a 1–09 to 1–08 defeat of Erin's Own.

 After a six-year gap Tyrrell won a third hurling championship in 2011 after a thrilling draw and replay with Ballyhale Shamrocks.